gundaIf/breathe/README.md

 ## The look

-Monument Valley: flat pastel geometry, no glow and no blur anywhere.
+A flat pastel geometry, no glow and no blur anywhere.
 Depth comes only from pairing a light and a dark face across a crease, the way folded paper reads.

 - **An origami lotus** of three petal rings that open and close with the breath.
 Each